Zagaz-Private-Limited/go/services/horizon/internal/docs/notes_for_developers.md

 ---
 ## <a name="setup"></a> Initial set up
-Compile and install Horizon as described in the [Horizon administration](reference/admin.md##Building) doc.
+Compile and install Horizon as described in the [Horizon development guide](developing.md).

-You will need a working postgres setup and a configured DB user to run tests successfully.
-Remember to restart postgres after any permissions change in `pg_hba.conf`!
-Horizon uses this DB server to store test fixtures and record state.
-You also need a local Redis server installed.

 ## <a name="regen"></a> Regenerating generated code